MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/modules/registries.md

 ## CDNs

-You can use a CDN which provides a few lines to import from say NPM.
-This uses the new Moduled syntax, which is reusable across applications and even on the frontend.
+You can install a module from a CDN tool.
+These tools provided optmized builds and multiple files to choose from.

-Sometimes you need a URL flag to indicate that that you need a Deno-specific module.
+You can reference the CDN URL in your Deno TS code or directly in your browser as an ES Module.
+These CDN URLs are reusuable - they also provide instructions on how to use in Deno, the browser, etc. Sometimes you need a URL flag to indicate that that you need a Deno-specific module.

-You can load a script from a CDN which provides a few lines so you can import the packages you need from say NPM.
+The CDN URLs scripts I've seen so far tend to be just a few lines long and reference multiple packages on NPM.
+This means that even if a package is not in the Deno package registry, you can still easily use it in your Deno project.
+And this means you can use Deno to build say a React application using a CDN for dependencies and then you can bundle your app as a single JS file that can be loaded on the browser.

+Here are some CDNs I've come across and how to use them for Deno projects.

+See also [CDNs](https://michaelcurrin.github.io/dev-resources/resources/javascript/cdns.html) in my Dev Resources guide.

 ### JSPM